Burning of Norfolk: Aftermath

-Damage to the town by the Whig forces significantly exceeded that done by the British, destroying 863 buildings valued at £120,000 (an estimated £ in modern pounds sterling).
+Damage to the town by Patriot forces significantly exceeded that done by the British, destroying 863 buildings valued at £120,000 (an estimated £ in modern pounds sterling).
 In comparison, the British bombardment destroyed only 19 properties worth £3,000 (£); this was in addition to £2,000 (£) in damages done by Lord Dunmore during the British occupation of Norfolk.

-Colonel Howe's report to the Virginia Convention omitted the role of the Whig forces in the burning, and repeated the recommendation that the town be destroyed.
-A newspaper account published by Lord Rawdon prompted some questions in Whig circles about the event, but many assumed that British forces were responsible for most of the damage, and no inquiries were made in the immediate aftermath.
+Howe's report to the Virginia Convention omitted the role of Patriot forces in the burning, and repeated the recommendation that the town be destroyed.
+A newspaper account published by Lord Rawdon prompted some questions in Patriot circles about the event, but many assumed that British forces were responsible for most of the damage, and no inquiries were made in the immediate aftermath.
 The convention approved Howe's plan, and by February 6 the remaining 416 structures had been destroyed.
-It was not until 1777 that the full extent of Whig participation in the burning was acknowledged.
+It was not until 1777 that the full extent of Patriot participation in the burning was acknowledged.

-Whig forces withdrew from the ruins of the town after completing its destruction, and took up posts in other nearby towns.
+Patriot forces withdrew from the ruins of the town after completing its destruction, and took up posts in other nearby towns.
 They were further organized in March, when General Charles Lee arrived to take command of the Continental Army's Southern Department.
 He mobilized the militia to evict Dunmore from a camp he had established near Portsmouth; Dunmore finally abandoned Virginia for good in August 1776.
 While the lands at an already established Fort Nelson and what would later become Fort Norfolk had been fortified, these defensive positions were too weak to prevent the British Royal Navy from bombarding Norfolk.
 As a result, following the war, the U.S. Federal Government bought the fortified land in Norfolk and established Fort Norfolk.
 Both fortifications were reinforced and used to prevent any further naval assaults on the cities which lie on the Elizabeth River.
 There is a marker at St. Paul's Boulevard and City Hall Avenue in Norfolk commemorating the action.